-Real-Time Face Detection Using MATLAB - Electronics For You
+Face Detection Using MATLAB | Full Project With Source Code

 This real-time face detection program is developed using MATLAB version R2012a.
 A graphic user interface (GUI) allows users to perform tasks interactively through controls like switches and sliders.
 You can easily create a GUI and run it in MATLAB or as a stand-alone application.
 The initial program output of this project is shown in Fig. 1.

 Viola-Jones algorithm.
 There are different types of algorithms used in face detection.
-Here, we have used Viola-Jones algorithm for face detection with MATLAB program.
+Here, we have used Viola-Jones algorithm for face detection using MATLAB program.
 This algorithm works in following steps:

 1. Creates a detector object using Viola-Jones algorithm